-Master of Public Policy (MPP) and MBA/MPP Dual Degree: The Heller School is pleased to offer scholarships of at least 50% ($21,879 per year at 2013 tuition rates) to AmeriCorps alumni admitted to the MPP and MBA/MPP programs.
+Master of Public Policy (MPP) and MBA/MPP Dual Degree: The Heller School is pleased to offer guaranteed scholarships of at least 50% to AmeriCorps alumni admitted to the MPP and MBA/MPP programs.
 Additionally, one or more 100% tuition scholarships may be offered to AmeriCorps alumni of exceptional merit admitted to one of these programs.
 All AmeriCorps scholarship awards include and often exceed the match provided by the AmeriCorps education award.
 The application fee will be waived for all AmeriCorps alumni.

 City Year Scholarships

 The Heller School is pleased to offer a guaranteed $10,000 scholarship to City Year alumni admitted to one of our master’s degree programs.
 The application fee will be waived for all City Year alumni.

 The Heller School is pleased to offer a guaranteed $10,000 scholarship to Commonwealth Corps alumni admitted to one of our master’s degree programs.
 The application fee will be waived for all Commonwealth Corps alumni.

 The Heller School is pleased to be a Paul D. Coverdell Fellows Program, ranked #5 in the U.S. on the Peace Corps’ list of top Coverdell Fellows programs.